-Doc Kelly and the Kelly Jorn Cook, DDS team provide both routine and specialized oral care in a child-friendly and comfortable environment.
+Doc Kelly and the Kelly Jorn Cook DDS team provide routine and specialized oral care in a child-friendly and comfortable environment.

 Pediatric dentistry is appropriate from infancy through adolescence.
 Pediatric dentistry is primarily preventative dentistry and is considered the first level of defense against dental abnormalities.

-Doc Kelly places special emphasis on preventative education for young and teenage patients, and on establishing positive relationships.
+Doc Kelly places special emphasis on preventative education for young and teenage patients and on establishing positive relationships.
 Our services are focused on age-appropriate dental needs.
-Your child’s initial dental experience should be a positive psychological experience that establishes a good foundation for life-long dental health.
+Your child's initial dental experience should be a positive psychological experience that sets a good foundation for life-long dental health.

 Tooth Eruption-Baby's First Teeth

 A baby's first tooth is a milestone for parents.
 The buds for all of your baby's teeth are formed before birth and usually begin to erupt by 7-8 months, although it can happen earlier.
-The rate and order of tooth eruption differ from one child to the next.
-Normally the lower middle incisors are the first to emerge, followed by the upper middle incisors.
-By the time a child is three, he or she will have most of their 20 baby teeth.
+The rate and order of tooth eruption differ from child to child.
+Usually, the lower middle incisors emerge first, followed by the upper middle incisors.
+By the time a child is three, they will have most of their 20 baby teeth.
 The permanent teeth begin to erupt at around age 6, beginning with the molars and incisors.
 Teeth continue to erupt from this time until about age 21.
-At this age, the third molars (wisdom teeth) typically have emerged.
-This gives adults a total of 32 teeth.
+The third molars (wisdom teeth) typically emerge at this age.
+Adults have a total of 32 teeth.

 - Emergency treatment